niyatitumkurvenugopal/url-shortener/README.md

 - *Docker Containerization:* The application is containerized using Docker, ensuring portability, easy deployment, and isolation.

 This URL Shortener project serves as a practical tool for simplifying and managing lengthy URLs, making it convenient for users to share and access links.

+It has been hosted in docker using these command: docker build -t url-shortner . docker run -p 5000:5000 url-shortner